wuxin66/docker-k8s-hadoop/README.md

-# caci-hadoop
+# Dockerfiles for K8S and Docker Compose configuration

-Dockerfiles for K8S configuration
+This repo allows you to build local HDFS-Spark clusters and containerized Kubernetes clusters